The Haven

 THE VILLAGE MODEL - why and how it works

 The village approach recognises that many caring, specialist charities do incredible work but are often spread out and working alone with no base or ‘home’ to work from.
-By bringing services together in one shared, supportive place, the Village reduces isolation and makes it easier for organisations to work collaboratively.
-It gives charities a permanent base, plus shared facilities and spaces to run events and activities from.
-Internal referrals to appropriate sources of support also makes the journey easier for parents and families, who no longer need to contact and navigate multiple, diverse services on their own.
-Instead, support is joined up, communication is stronger, and care is shaped around the whole person, offering real, holistic support in one safe and welcoming community.
+By bringing services together in a shared, supportive place, the Village reduces isolation and makes it easier for organisations to work together.
+It gives charities a permanent base to work from, plus shared facilities and spaces to run events, workshops and activities.
+Easier access to professionals, collaborative practice and internal referrals also makes the journey easier for parents and families, who no longer need to contact and navigate multiple, diverse services on their own.
+Instead, support is joined up, professionals work together, communication is stronger, and care is shaped around the whole person, offering holistic support in one safe and welcoming community.

 Charities already working within a village model agree that working as part of a connected, team is far more effective than operating in isolation, allowing sharing of resources, spaces, knowledge, and experience while creating a stronger, more cohesive support network for themselves and those they support.